jphalford/blog/blog/_posts/lifting-the-lid/2021-01-20-lifting-the-lid-unit-test-harness.markdown

 ```

 The programmer stood back and admired their work; they were definitely getting somewhere.
 The test runner was
 almost independent of the test class being run.
-The only sticking points were the instantiation of `IntCalculatorFirstAnnotationTest` and
+The only sticking points were the instantiation of `IntCalculatorTest` and
 the name of the test class in the RUNNING/PASSED/FAILED test logs.

 Next, since the programmer had used [`Class#getSimpleName()`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Class.html#getSimpleName()) before, they decided to tidy up the test result logging.